mcmunder/bitcoin-de-api/README.md

 API_KEY=your_api_key_goes_here_without_quotes
 ```

 Add .env to your .gitignore file!
-It's a secret, right?!
-See [dotenv](https://www.npmjs.com/package/dotenv) if you are not sure what I am talking about.
+Don't publish your secrets!
+See [dotenv](https://www.npmjs.com/package/dotenv) for more information.

 ```js
 const api = require('bitcoin-de-api')